pgRouting/pgrouting/doc/topology/topology-functions.rst

 .. topology_proposed_start

+These proposed functions do not modify the database.

+- :doc:`pgr_degree` - Calculates the degree of the vertices of a graph.
--  :doc:`pgr_extractVertices` - Extracts vertices information based on the source and target.
+- :doc:`pgr_extractVertices` - Extracts vertex information based on the edge table information.

 .. topology_proposed_end